-Normally, each chunk of data specified as PHP printing statements or as HTML content in between PHP script will be sent to the browser once it is ready.
+Normally, each chunk of data specified as PHP printing statements or as HTML content in between PHP scripts will be sent to the browser once it is ready.
 But, using PHP output buffering, these data chunks will be stored in a buffer.

 For controlling PHP program output through buffers, we need to enable output buffering by using any one of the following two methods.